AMRITHA-RAVURI/amritha-ravuri.github.io/index.md

 ### FACTSET | SOFTWARE DEVELOPER ENGINEER
 *Jun, 2018 – Present* | *Hyderabad, Telangana*
 - Actively working on development of Factset’s Screening tools.
+- My major contributions include employing pdf and excel download of the reports, developing front-end for a new web-application using Vue.
+- Feature enhancements like error-messaging, typeahead.
+- Improving the speed of the application by 48% using dynamic-routing of Webpack.
+- Reducing the load time of opening a screen by reducing the number of requests of a specific type of call from O(n) to 1.
+Also, eliminating the redundant data transfer between the front-end and the middle-layer.
+- Developed a tool that PD can use to fix some known client issues by automating the process by writing few SQL procedures which completely mitigated the Engineer's intervention.
 - As a team, we strictly adhere to the Agile scrum methodology.
 I'm currently mentoring the new-joinees in the team.
 - I am also a part of the team developing a new Screening web-application from scratch.
 - Technologies used: Vue, ASP.NET and othertools and libraries like Webpack and Jest for Unit-tests, C++ for backend services, SQL.

 ### SOURSESOL INTERACTIVE SOLUTIONS PVT.
 LTD | SOFTWARE INTERN
 *May – June, 2017* | *Chennai, Tamilnadu*
-- Worked on a responsive web-application.
-It included updating real-time data of the solar and windmill plants dynamically on the application.
+- Worked on developing a responsive web-application which included updating real-time data of the solar and windmill plants dynamically on the application.
+- It included a creation of a login system and a dashboard to reflect the real-time values.
-- Creation of users and user groups by the admins of the application and providing necessary access privileges to them through the application.
+- A process for creating users and user groups by the admins of the application and providing necessary access privileges to them through the application.
 - Technologies used: PHP, SQL, Bootstrap